OddballGreg/DevDash/README.md

 ## To Do
 - Make the app able to service multiple users at a time so that it could be deployed online
 - Improve the TrelloTracker Service in terms of speed and efficiency.
 (Currently wipes all data on each run, can take several minutes to process all boards depending on user)
-- Develop a way for the application to track stats per board and list over time
+- Develop a way for the application to track stats per board and list over time, allowing historical metrics to be gathered